-United Planet is a non-profit organization with a mission - to create a global community, one relationship at a time.
-We connect volunteers who want to make a difference with communities in 35 countries, where they learn, teach, work, engage and imme...
+United Planet is a non-profit organization with a mission to create a global community, one relationship at a time.
+We connect volunteers who want to make a difference with communities in over 25 countries, where they learn, teach, work, engage, and ...
 Read more

-United Planet is a non-profit organization with a mission - to create a global community, one relationship at a time.
-We connect volunteers who want to make a difference with communities in 35 countries, where they learn, teach, work, engage and immerse themselves in a culture outside their comfort zone.
+United Planet is a non-profit organization with a mission to create a global community, one relationship at a time.
+We connect volunteers who want to make a difference with communities in over 25 countries, where they learn, teach, work, engage, and immerse themselves in a culture outside their comfort zone.
 For many, it’s the most fulfilling experience of their lives.

 A United Planet Quest is truly the ultimate educational adventure combining all elements of cultural learning, exploration, and humanitarian service.
 By working closely with the local people, United Planet volunteers make a positive difference in a range of areas, such as orphan care, education, healthcare, environmental conservation, housing for the poor, and so much more.